FortuneMal/FortuneMal/README.md

 <p align="left">
   I am someone who loves **learning, creating and connecting** with people.
 Tech is my craft, but **growth and purpose** are my fuel.
 I started my engineering journey at **ALX Africa** — the first place that taught me grit and resilience.
   <br><br>
-  - 🔭 I’m currently focused on ... *(e.g., building scalable cloud infrastructure)*
+  - 🔭 I’m currently focused on **learning Software and Cloud Engineering fundamentals**
   <br>
-  - 📚 I'm always learning ... *(e.g., advanced concepts in microservices architecture)*
+  - 📚 I'm always learning to help **improve myself and just keep up with latest technologies**
   <br>
-  - ⚡ In my free time I ... *(e.g., contributing to open source or exploring new frameworks)*
+  - ⚡ In my free time I try my very best to **rest so I'm able to keep fresh to keep learning and working**
 </p>

 ---